 Centre for Feed Technology (FôrTek), Arboretvn 10, N-1432, Ås (near Oslo), Norway

-9000 NOK per person (or equivalent in other currency at time of invoicing).
+9000 NOK per person (or equivalent in other currency at time of invoicing - approx EUR990, USD1040).
 Registration fee is set in Norwegian Krone and will vary when converted to other currencies according to fluctuations in exchange rates.

-- A 10% discount applies for registrations received by 13 March 2017, and paid within 14 days of that date
+- A 10% discount applies for registrations received and paid by 13 March 2017

 - A 10% discount applies for three or more course registrations received together from the same company.